The country is shivering under a blanket of frost as we wake to the coldest morning of the year.

 After a wild weekend of snow, sleet and gales a spectacular clear and still night has led to bone-chilling sub-zero temperatures across New Zealand.

 At 5am Alexandra was -4C and Queenstown -1C while Taupo was -2C.
-Even some parts of Auckland struggled to make it above freezing with Whenuapai recording zero.
+Even some parts of Auckland barely made it above freezing recording just 1C.

-This morning some trains in the capital on the Hutt Valley line were disrupted by the freezing temperatures.
+This morning some trains in the capital were disrupted by the freezing temperatures.

 The polar blast that moved up the country proved the culmination of a complex system that pulled cold air up from Antarctica and dropped it across the country, pushing the mercury down to -6.5C at Waiouru and -5.7C at Mt Cook overnight on Saturday.